Bande Nawaz: Migration to the Deccan

+While in Gulbarga, Bande Nawaz came into conflict with Firuz Shah, and the two's once-amicable relations diminished.
+The sultan was knowledgeable in the external sciences, and took issue at the sheikh's lack of experience in the matter, which led to a renouncement of support by the sultan.
+Though the sheikh adhered to the metaphysical doctrine of waḥdat al-shuhūd, which went against scholar Ibn 'Arabi's teaching of waḥdat al-wujūd, the court grew suspicious of the sheikh's application of the scholar's allegedly heretical works, causing further tension.
+A dispatch sent to investigate Bande Nawaz's teachings himself became enthralled in the sheikh's word and entered adherence to him.
+In 1407, these quarrels caused the sheikh to involuntarily move his residence and hospice (khanaqah) away from its original location outside the fort's gate, which the sultan asserted was necessary to ensure the safety of the court.
+To Firuz Shah's outrage, Bande Nawaz endorsed the sultan's brother Ahmad, who had expressed substantial support for and venerated the sheikh, to be the royal successor rather than the sultan's son.

+Bande Nawaz continued his work in Gulbarga up until his death in 1422, one month after Firuz Shah had himself died and been succeeded by Ahmad.

 Works

-Bande Nawaz wrote 195 books in Arabic, Persian and Urdu.
+Bande Nawaz wrote 195 books in Arabic, Persian and Urdu, a rarity for people of his kind, who previously had not directly written their ideas.
 He also composed a book on the Prophet of Islam titled Miraj-al Ashiqin for the instruction of the masses in Dakhni, a South Indian branch of the Urdu language.
 He was the first Sufi to use this vernacular which was elaborated upon by many other Sufi saints of South India in later centuries.
-He wrote many treatises on the works on Ibn Arabi and Suhrawardi, which made the works of these scholars accessible to Indian scholars and played a major role in influencing later mystical thought.
+He wrote many treatises on the works of Ibn Arabi and Suhrawardi, which made the works of these scholars accessible to Indian scholars and played a major role in influencing later mystical thought.
 Other books authored are Qaseeda Amali and Adaab-al-Mureedein.

 Urs

-His death anniversary takes place on 15, 16 and 17 Dhu al-Qadah at the Bande Nawaz mausoleum in Gulbarga.
-Several hundred thousand people from different religions gather to seek blessings.
+His death anniversary (urs) takes place on 15, 16 and 17 Dhu al-Qadah at the Bande Nawaz mausoleum in Gulbarga, built by Ahmad Shah after his accession.
+Thousands of people from different religions gather to seek blessings.

 In popular culture

 Indian Muslim social films revolving around the saint and his dargah have been made.
 These include: Sultan E Deccan: Banda Nawaz (1982) by Malik Anwar, Banda Nawaz (1988) by Saini.